HelmholtzAI-Consultants-Munich/MLEE/README.md

 ```

 #### 3.3.2 Create the environment
+Remain in the terminal of your code editor.
 Make sure you are in the root directory of the cloned `MLEE` repository.
+Follow instructions for either the local machine **3.3.2.1** or cluster **3.3.2.2**.

 ##### 3.3.2.1 Local machine